disatapp/CloudAndMobile/README.md

-# CS419 - RESTful API for Cloud And Mobile Project
+# CS419 - Cloud And Mobile RESTful API Project

 The Program was built for CS 419 Cloud and Mobile Course.
 It uses google app engine.
 It has a backend API which was writen in Pyhton, and uses NDB as the database.
 The program is a hotel reservation system which includes allows customers create and account book rooms and view there reservation and mulitple hotels.